UniversalDependencies/docs/_hy/feat/VerbForm.md

 </table>

-Even though the name of the feature seems to suggest that it is used exclusively with [verbs](hy-pos/VERB).
-The `Part` value can be used also with [adjectives](ADJ).
+Even though the name of the feature seems to suggest that it is used exclusively with [verbs](hy-pos/VERB), the `Part` value can be used also with [adjectives](ADJ).
 It distinguishes participles from other verb forms, and participial adjectives from other adjectives.

 ### <a name="Fin">`Fin`</a>: finite verb